 Ahead of Aero-India, US underscores importance of defence partnership with India

-New Delhi, Feb 02: At the Aero India this year, the B-1 Lancer one of the premier aircraft of the United States will be part of the aerial demonstration.
-This is for the first time that a B-1 has participated in the Aero India, Don Heflin, Chargé D' Affaires at U.S. Embassy New Delhi said at a news conference today.
+New Delhi, Feb 02: At Aero India this year, the B-1 Lancer one of the premier aircraft of the United States will be part of the aerial demonstration.
+This is for the first time that a B-1 has participated in Aero India, Don Heflin, Chargé D' Affaires at U.S. Embassy New Delhi said at a news conference today.

 The presence of the US is the clear indication of the partnership, he also said.
 The US is a reliable defence partner of India and India plays a key role in the Indo-Pacific Region.
 This promotes the prosperity and security of all countries, he also said.